-The Cuyama Valley, nestled at the border between Ventura, San Luis Obispo, Kern, and Santa Barbara counties, offers visitors many fun activities to choose from, and The Buckhorn team is here to help you make the most of your trip.
+The Cuyama Valley, nestled at the border between Ventura, San Luis Obispo, Kern, and Santa Barbara counties, offers beautiful landscapes and many ways to explore it.
+The Buckhorn team is here to help you make the most of your trip.
 Order a picnic from our kitchen and plan your day out in the Valley, hiking, exploring, or biking.

 Bitter creek wildlife refuge

 Birdwatch at the Bitter Creek Wildlife Refuge, a roosting and foraging habitat for the endangered California Condor.